 "Hell, it's all right.
 Wasn't as bad as I thought.
 I'm kind of grateful for it now; I wouldn't have known what any of this stuff was all about if I hadn't come over.
 It's not so much dangerous up here as it is monotonous."

 Now — the young Kentuckians are very good about keeping in touch with their families.
-Letter writing is a fine game takes on a dull, go-through-the-motions monotony.
+Letter writing is a fine way to fill dead time.
+Even the hearts game takes on a dull, go-through-the-motions monotony,

 "They wanted the best Kentucky had," Satchwell grinned, "so they called us."